 - Erythritol: this is my favourite sweetener as I find it is the closest sweetener to sugar and as a type 2 diabetic it does not seem to spike my blood sugars.

-How to make keto eggnog donuts?
+How to make low carb eggnog donuts?

 Preheat oven to 350°F. Using a large bowl whisk together the almond flour, erythritol, baking powder, freshly ground nutmeg, cinnamon and xanthan gum with a pinch of salt.
 Set aside.